-Cool ass Japanese Batman protagonist in a Gotham-esc neo noir setting?
+•Cool ass Chinese Batman protagonist in a Gotham-esque neo-noir setting?

-A city overrunned with nifty characters that have x-men like powers?
+•A city overrun with nifty characters that have x-men like powers?

 •Nice mysterious lore with strange in-world concepts?

 Don't hold your breath.

-Long story short Darker and Black felt like a show that was onto something worthwhile but squandered it.
-The ingredients to make a great show was clearly there and the buildup seem to promise an amazing payout.
-But in the end all we get was a show with great ambitious heights that did nothing but let it dwindle away into nothingness.
+Darker and Black felt like a show that was onto something worthwhile but ultimately never got around to proving it.
+The ingredients to make a great show was clearly there and the buildup seems to promise an amazing payout.
+But by the end, all we got was a show with ambitious ideas that did nothing but let it dwindle away into nothingness.
+Does that mean it isn't worth the investment?
+Well, yes and no. If all you wanted was a cool ass electric Batman beating the mercy of God into x-men characters, then DTB certainly delivers.
+However, if you wanted more than the beat-em-up action happening on the surface and actually cared about the complete package, then you'll walk away empty-handed.

 **THIS REVIEW WAS BROUGHT TO YOU BY PIZZA HUT**

-Instead of reciting the synopsis I'll get straight to what the meat of what the show consist of.
+Instead of reciting the synopsis, I'll get straight to what the meat of the show consists of.

 Seems pretty straight forward right, so where does the problem start?